CarlosAMolina/cmoli.es/src/projects/aws-s3-diff/introduction.md

 The program will guide you over the required steps, but we will see a detailed execution example in order to understand them better.

 Before run it, authenticate in the terminal to the first AWS account specified in the `s3-uris-to-analyze.csv` file that will be analyzed.
-If you don't execute the authentication command, the program won't be able to request AWS information and the program will exit with an error message.
+If you don't execute the authentication command, the program won't be able to request AWS information and will exit with an error message.
 For example:

 ```bash
 awsume pro